pomdtr/sunbeam/README.md

 ## Features

-## Runs on all platforms
+## Cross-platform

-Sunbeam is distributed as a single binary, available for all major platforms.
+Sunbeam is distributed as a single binary, available for macos and linux.
 Sunbeam also comes with a lot of utilities to make it easy to create cross-platform scripts.

 ![sunbeam running in hyper](./website/frontend/assets/hyper.jpeg)